rmsk2/soundy/README.md

 be customized in the file `soundyconsts.py` as can be the command which is used to clear the console after program start.
 Please change the constant `CLEAR_COMMAND` to `cls` under Windows.

-Via the entry `"activate_close_button"` (allowed values are `true` and `false`) you can control whether the program can be stopped by clicking the window's close button.
+Via the entry `activate_close_button` (allowed values are `true` and `false`) you can control whether the program can be stopped by clicking the window's close button.
 This is useful during development but not neccessarily when the program is used for the intended purpose.
-In addition you can switch all text messages shown to german when setting the key `"lang"` to the value `"ger"`.
+In addition you can switch all text messages shown to german when setting the key `lang` to the value `"ger"`.
 If either of the previously mentioned keys are missing then default values are used.
 The default is to deactivate the close button and to show messages in english.